 - Cash-back credit cards had the lowest average interest rate among consumer cards.

-Card type (defined in the methodology at the bottom of the page) is just one of the things that determines a credit card interest rate.
-The other main factors are the kind of transaction you use the card for and your credit standing.
+Card type is just one of the things that determines a credit card interest rate.
+To learn how we categorize cards based on type for this report, see the methodology at the bottom of this page.
+The other main factors are the kind of transaction you use the card for (more on that later in the “Average Interest Rates by Credit Card Transaction Type” section) and your credit standing.

 Average Interest Rates by Credit Card Transaction Type

 In addition to balance transfers, credit cards can be used to make cash advances, and, of course, purchases.
 APRs can vary depending on which of those transactions you make, too.